Fermented cabbage in brine beside a jar of pickled onions

 Acidity source Produced by microbes (lactic acid bacteria) Added directly (vinegar / acidic brine)

-Time Days to weeks, depending on temperature and taste Immediate sourness; flavour develops over hours to days
+Time Days to weeks (temperature and taste dependent) Immediate sourness; flavour improves over hours to days

 Flavour Complex, tangy, evolving; often deeper and more savoury Bright, sharp, consistent; vinegar-forward

-Examples Sauerkraut, kimchi, fermented hot sauce, curtido Pickled onions, gherkins, beetroot, quick pickled veg
+Examples Sauerkraut, kimchi, fermented chilli sauce, curtido Pickled onions, gherkins, beetroot, quick pickled veg

 Safety basics (headline principles only)

-Both methods can be safe at home if you follow tested recipes and a few simple rules.
+Both methods can be safe at home if you follow tested recipes and keep control of the fundamentals:

-• Fermentation: use a suitable salt level, keep vegetables pushed below the brine, and keep the surface protected from oxygen.
-Discard ferments with fuzzy mould, strange colours or rotten smells.
+• Fermentation: use an appropriate salt level, keep vegetables pushed below the brine, and minimise oxygen exposure at the surface.
+Discard batches with fuzzy mould, unusual colours, or rotten/putrid odours.

-• Pickling: use food-grade vinegar of known strength, follow a tested brine recipe, and make sure the liquid fully covers the food in clean jars.
+• Pickling: use food-grade vinegar of known strength, follow a tested brine recipe, and keep food fully submerged in clean jars.

 Flavour and texture differences

 • Fermented veg: tangy, layered acidity with savoury depth.
-Flavour builds over time and can include subtle butter, cheese or fruit notes depending on the ferment.
+Flavour builds over time.

 Texture can differ too.
-Well-made ferments stay pleasantly crisp when salt and temperature are right.
-Vinegar pickles can be firm or softer depending on the recipe and how they’re processed.
+Good ferments stay crisp when salt and temperature are right.
+Vinegar pickles can be crisp or softer depending on the method (quick pickle vs heat-processed jar).

 Which should you use?

 • Want fast results?
-Vinegar pickling gives you sour veg within hours to a couple of days.
+Vinegar pickling gives sour veg within hours to a couple of days.

-• Want bright, sharp salads and toppings?
-Pickled onions, carrots and cucumbers shine in this role.
+• Want bright toppings?
+Pickled onions, carrots and cucumbers are hard to beat.

-• Want complex sauces and condiments?
-Fermented hot sauce and kraut juices deliver layered flavour that vinegar sauces can’t fully mimic.
+• Want complex condiments?
+Fermented chilli sauce and kraut-style ferments deliver layered flavour.

 Want clear, tested methods for both?

-My beginner-friendly books walk you through exact salt levels, vinegar strengths, safe storage and troubleshooting using UK measurements and supermarket ingredients.
+My beginner-friendly books walk you through salt levels, vinegar brines, safe storage and troubleshooting using UK measurements and supermarket ingredients.

 Start the right way

-For step-by-step methods, UK-specific guidance and practical troubleshooting, these titles are a solid starting point:
+For step-by-step methods, UK-specific guidance and practical troubleshooting, these are strong starting points:

 Fermentation for the Absolute Beginner Pickling for the Absolute Beginner